 e.
 Architectural elevations.
-The Commission may require the applicant to submit preliminary architectural drawings that show exterior wall elevations, roof lines and facade materials of proposed buildings and structures.
+The applicant shall submit preliminary architectural drawings that show proposed exterior wall elevations, roof lines and facade materials of proposed buildings and structures.

 f.
 Off-site information.
-This shall include off-site information that is applicable to the application.
-For example, open space and recreation areas, the location of buildings, parking areas and curb cuts on adjoining properties, including those across the street; traffic lights and controls, public trees, catch basins, manholes, hydrants, utility poles and utility lines located in adjacent streets; and zoning district boundary lines.
+This shall include off-site information that is applicable to the application including but not limited to, open space and recreation areas, the location of buildings, parking areas and curb cuts within 500 feet of the property boundary, including those across the street; traffic lights and controls, public trees, catch basins, manholes, hydrants, utility poles and utility lines located in adjacent streets; and zoning district boundary lines.